jkleve/jkleve/README.md

 <!--h3 align="center">A Software Engineer who enjoys C++ and minimalism.</h3-->
 #### I'm a Software Engineer who enjoys C++ and minimalism.

-I currently work at Belvedere Trading, where I, amoung other things, focus on low latency execution software.
+I currently work at Belvedere Trading where I, amoung other things, focus on low latency execution software.

 ## Repos